davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 compares error for temperature_2m predictions for new city
 * OpenMeteoEDA_202306_v003 newCityPredict() original city month model predicts new city
 * OpenMeteoEDA_202306_v003 explores accuracy of new city month predictions
+* OpenMeteoEDA_202306_v003 further explores accuracy of new city month predictions